It’s the season of no school, summer vacations, and a suddenly more hectic schedule. Welcome to summer!

 One of the best parts of summer is having a relaxing afternoon in or beside the pool.
 However, just like any other activity, there are certain precautions you and your children should take before spending time at the pool.

 On a hot, humid summer afternoon, swimming is a great way to cool off.
 However, pools are filled with chlorine and other chemicals needed to treat the water.
 However, prolonged exposure to pool chemicals can result in discolored or brown teeth known as swimmer’s calculus.
-The discolor comes from the resident on your teeth mixing with the chlorine causing the phenomenon.
+The discoloration results from the residue on your teeth mixing with the chlorine in the pool.

-Either it be a somersault or a pike dive into the water, diving is a great past time for many pool attendees.
-From the first leap to the spring into the water, the refreshing feel of diving is something to remember.
-However, one wrong move can also make another memory that cannot be forgotten: a broken tooth.
+Whether it be a somersault or a pike dive into the water, diving is a great past time for many pool attendees.
+However, one wrong move can create an unforgettable (and painful) memory: a broken tooth.

 On the Move

-Summer is a great time to be out and about.
-From going on a vacation or just simply be outside running through the fields.
-Whatever the way to enjoy the day, it’s always best to still be considerate of your teeth.
-Here are some ways to celebrate summer, but still keep your teeth healthy and strong.
+Summer is a great time to be out and about, whether you’re going on an exotic vacation or simply taking an evening stroll.
+Whatever way you enjoy your summer days, it’s always best to still be considerate of your teeth.
+Here are some ways to celebrate summer, while still keeping your teeth healthy and strong.

-Avoid Sugary Drinks to Keep Teeth from Tooth Decay
+- Avoid Sugary Drinks to Keep Teeth from Decaying

 Drinking liquids with sugar can lead to teeth decay and periodontal disease.
 Try swapping out the sweet tea for a refreshing glass of water.
 That way your family stays healthy and so does their teeth.

 Now the kids are out for the summer, it’s time to keep them active.
-A great way to reduce the energy is to run it out outside in the sun.
-Either it is playing catch, soccer, or volleyball, playing outside is a worthwhile experience for kids.
+A great way to expel all that energy is to diminish it outside in the sun.
+Whether it is playing catch, soccer, or volleyball, playing outside is a worthwhile experience for kids.